cftg2008/Udacity-Data-Engineering-P2-Data-Modeling-With-Apache-Cassandra/README.md

 * PRIMARY KEY(sessionid, itemInSession) - the combination of sessionid and itemInSession will make a unique key
 * use SELECT WHERE statement with the conditions sessionId equal to 338 and itemInSession equal to 4 to retrieve the resulting records

+### 1.3 Query 2 <h3>
+Below table with these columns has been created and loaded for Query 2 to work:
+* userid, sessionid, itemInSession, artist, song, firstname, lastname
+* PRIMARY KEY((userid, sessionid), itemInSession)) - the combination of userid and sessionid and itemInSession will make a unique key
+* use SELECT WHERE statement with the conditions userid equal to 10 and sessionid equal to 182 to get the resulting records

 ## 2. Files in the project workspace <h2>
 In addition to the data/song_data and data/log_data files, the project workspace has the following components: